1–2 spots available for Q2 · Claim yours

 • FastAPI is great for APIs but gives you less for free than Django

 Cost and timeline to ship an MVP.
-Django: $12,000 to $35,000, four to nine weeks.
-FastAPI: $15,000 to $40,000, six to ten weeks (because you build more from scratch).
+Django: $12,000–$35,000, four to nine weeks.
+FastAPI: $15,000–$40,000, six to ten weeks (you build more from scratch).

 Scaling story.
 Both scale well.
 FastAPI's async model handles high concurrency.
 Django scales through caching and horizontal workers; Instagram ran on Django for years and served hundreds of millions of users.
+The Django docs cover production scaling at the framework level.

 If your product includes AI as a core feature, see RAG: add AI to an existing app and LLM integration for existing apps.